Lissy93/ansibles/readme.txt

 INTRO 👋
 --------
 This is how I setup and maintain my servers, with Ansible.
-Everything is nice and easy, automated, repeatable and safe.
+It makes everything is nice 'n easy, automated, repeatable and safe.

 ================================================================================